gamelab/particle-pack-3-plugin/README.md

 ## Description

 The Scifi Particle Pack plugin comes with a bunch of preconfigured particle effects to add to your game.
-Includes XXX sprites and XXX pre-configured effects to create XXX and more.
+Includes 12 new sprites and 36 unique pre-configured effects to create rockets, sonar pulses, lasers, plasma balls, asteroids, acid bullets, star fire, and more.

+Each effect in this pack is unique, independent of color.
+You can create numerous variants just by tweaking the color envelope of an effect config.
+It's trivial to create hundreds of different effects!

+This pack also includes raw JSON files describing the individual effects that make up each pre-built effect.
+See `json/` for this data.

 This plugin requires the ParticlesGL plugin, which is included with the pack.
 If you have any problems then feel free to contact us via http://www.kiwijs.org/help

 Tutorials for using particles can be found on the Kiwi.JS website at [Using the ParticlesGL Plugin](http://www.kiwijs.org/using-the-particle-effects-plugin).

+Note that there are 12 sprites reproduced from Particle Pack 1.
+These are used in some of the pre-built effects.

 ## Dependencies